 Super Long Quotes

 Neck tattoos became THE THING for guys in metalcore bands to get in early 2000s.
-They look God awful, but they're the perfect way to tell your girlfriend's family that you don't have a job.
+They stand out like a sore thumb, but kudos to anyone willing to sit still long enough to someone to trace your jugular with a sharp object.

 Stick 'n' Poke

 Stick 'n' poke tattoos began as prison yard body art.
-They were mainly used to show off what gang you were in.
-But around 2007, stick 'n' pokes made their way to the PBR-drinking sect and now you have a new way of knowing who to avoid at a party.
+They were mainly used to show off gang affiliations.
+But around 2007, stick 'n' pokes made their way to the PBR-drinking sect and now they are relegated to the halls of bad tattoo trends.